lsst-dm/dmtn-014/index.rst

         m.def("compare", &basics::compare);
         m.def("adjacent", &basics::adjacent);

-In principle methods work exactly the same, except the ``.def`` applies to the class instead.
+In principle methods work exactly the same, except the ``.def`` applies to the module instead.

 However, in this challenge there is also a set of methods that take / return a type not exposed to Python (``WhatsIt``).